matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 ```

 Whenever a client submits a `POST $prefix/terms` request to an IS or IM or
-completes an `m.terms` flow on the HS, it SHOULD update this account data
+completes an `m.terms` flow on the HS (or as soon as possible afterwards, ie.
+after registration is complete), it SHOULD update this account data section
-section adding any the URLs of any additional documents that the user agreed to
+adding any the URLs of any additional documents that the user agreed to to this
-to this list.
+list.

 ### Terms Acceptance in the API